 Climate Adaptation in the North Atlantic - NOAA’s North Atlantic Regional Team (NART) and Sea Grant have jointly released Cost-Efficient Climate Adaptation in the North Atlantic, a report that identifies and collates cost-effective adaptation projects implemented at the municipal level.
 The document lists local best practices, such as laws, policies, outreach tools, and infrastructure investments, that have been voluntarily adopted by local governments and includes case studies from each of the states in the region, including the Massachusetts communities of Barnstable, Brewster, Hull, and Marshfield.
 For a summary of the project, see the NART project web page.

 What Will Adaptation Cost? - NOAA’s Digital Coast has recently released What Will Adaptation Cost?: An Economic Framework for Coastal Community Infrastructure, a report designed to help communities make more economically informed decisions about adapting to sea level rise and storm flooding.
 The report’s four-step framework can be used to perform an assessment of the costs and benefits of different adaptation approaches across a community.
-An executive summary and full report are available.

 Climate Change Impacts on the NFIP - FEMA has released The Impact of Climate Change and Population Growth on the National Flood Insurance Program, a report prepared by AECOM that analyzes the potential long-term implications of climate change on the National Flood Insurance Program (NFIP).
 The study projects that by 2100, special flood hazard areas will increase and have the potential to increase the number of NFIP policies, the average loss cost per policy, and policy premiums.